The Ardeola Charitable Trust

 Governance and Leadership

-The trust is governed by six trustees who serve without remuneration or payments.
+The trust is governed by trustees who serve without remuneration or payments.
 The trust has no employees receiving benefits over £60,000 and no trading subsidiaries, indicating a streamlined governance structure focused on grant-making rather than operational activities.

-Professional administration is provided through:
+Professional administration is provided through Zedra UK Trusts.

 The trust's governance structure reflects its nature as a private grant-making foundation where trustees exercise considerable discretion in identifying and supporting charitable causes.